- December 16 - last day of normal library services

 This is an opportunity to pay homage to lost or deceased loved ones, friends, ancestors, beloved pets, devastated communities, war-torn countries, and others by contributing to the creation of the Loves Lost altar in the library.

 Please visit the library to view and/or contribute a memento to the altar.
-Circulating library materials are also featured on the alta
+Circulating library materials are also featured on the altar.

 The Love Lost alter will be featured in the library for the month of February.